MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

     };
     ```

-14. Modify **Header Search Paths** to find React Native headers from the AppCenter React Native plugins projects.
+14. Modify **Header Search Paths** to find React Native headers from the App Center React Native plugins projects:

     * Make sure the Project Navigator is visible (⌘+1).
     * For each AppCenter React Native plugins project that you have added to the **Libraries** group in the step 8: